PierBover/firebase-upload-cordova/README.md

 ### More about the error

 The problem only occurs when the selected file is on Google drive.
 When selecting a file from the downloads folder it works fine.
 Also, when uploading a file from Drive using the browser it works fine.
-It seem the problem is a combination between the Firebase API, and Google Drive.
+It seems the problem is a combination between the Firebase API, and Google Drive.

 When remote debugging with Chrome the error message is:
 ```